A recent note (January 30) from UBS's Arthur Cashin:

 If you're somebody who knows me you can check out the stuff to the left, and a few of the links I add from time to time.
 If you're somebody who thinks you might know me, but aren't sure if I'm the right Peter Bradford, the following paragraphs will give you all the clues you need, together with an update on what I've been doing for the past several years.
 If you neither know me nor think I'm that long-lost somebody you're looking for, just feel free to surf, learn a thing or two, send me a message and move on.

 My wife, Pat, was born in Texas and, like every Texan I've ever met, she's "Damn proud of it!"
-She recently retired from the world-famous Johns Hopkins Hospital in Baltimore, Maryland.
+She retired, about the same time I did, from the world-famous Johns Hopkins Hospital in Baltimore, Maryland.
 The Johns Hopkins Hospital has recently been named #1 Hospital in the USA for the 21st consecutive year

 by US News & World Report.

-I was born in the UK, part English part Welsh—the Welsh part is my heart.
+I was born in the UK, part English part Welsh the Welsh part is my heart.
 I was educated at Days Lane Primary School, Dartford Grammar School, The University of Nottingham and later at the University of London, where I received a Masters Degree in Solid State Physics.
-I moved to the United States over thirty years ago.
+I moved to the United States almost forty years ago.
 We live in Ellicott City, Maryland.

-I am a triple cancer survivor, having had a tumour on my right kidney removed almost 30 years ago, prostate cancer over ten years ago, and a brush with skin cancer more recently.
+I am a triple cancer survivor, having had a tumour on my right kidney removed almost 40 years ago, prostate cancer nearly 20 years ago, and several brushes with skin cancer over the last decade.
 Thank you everybody for all your prayers.
 And thank you God and St. Jude for hearing them.

-It's strange; I'm not a Catholic, nor even a regular churchgoer come to that, but I have come to believe in the powers of St. Jude.
+It's strange; I'm not a Catholic, nor even a regular churchgoer come to that, but I have thought often about the powers of St. Jude.
 If you click on the link below, it will take you to the St. Jude Shrine, which is right here in Maryland.

 St. Jude Shrine